 The Potential Problem in Our Privilege

-So how do we accumulate knowledge about God without ending up far from him?
+So, how do we accumulate knowledge about God without ending up far from him?
 How do we keep our daily devotions from being (spiritually) dangerous?
-David Mathis and Jonathan Parnell give us some practical help in their new book, How to Stay Christian in Seminary.
+David Mathis and Jonathan Parnell give us some practical help in their book How to Stay Christian in Seminary.
 The title makes it sound exclusive to seminarians, but these seventy-two pages are undeniably relevant to anyone studying their Bible, whether for a focused, four-year degree or just in a regular rhythm of personal devotions.

 1. Stay amazed at grace.